Dental Dictionary

 Root Canal

-A procedure to treat infected or damaged tooth pulp.
+A procedure to treat infected or damaged tooth pulp by removing it and sealing the space.

 Restoration

-The replacement of missing tooth structure by artificial means.
+The replacement of a missing or damaged tooth structure.

 S